5HlN/Interactive-rating-component/README.md

 # Interactive-rating-component

-Can't get the rate to appear on the thank you container.
+Can't get the number values to appear on the "You selected --> #  <--- out of 5"